evilsoft/crocks/docs/src/pages/docs/crocks/Async.md

 The `toPromise` pointfree function takes an `Async` and when invoked will fork the instance internally and return a `Promise` that will be in-flight.
-This comes in handy for integration with other `Promise` based libraries that are utilized in a given application, program or flow.
+This comes in handy for integration with other `Promise` based libraries that are utilized in a given application, program or flow through composition.

 <!-- eslint-disable no-console -->
 <!-- eslint-disable no-sequences -->